katahiromz/mcpp/README.md

 $ make
 ```

-If failed with error message:
+If you failed with error message like:
 ```txt
 ../libtool: line 930: X--tag=CC: command not found
 ...
 ```

-Replace this line in libtool:
+Please replace this line in file `libtool`:
 ```txt
 ECHO="printf %s\\n"
 ```